top of page

 Then it's upstairs to the highlight of the exhibition - the Signal Cabin operating floor itself.
 Directly overlooking the Central Line and with a view of trains as they leave the station or approach from Theydon Bois, this is where the signaller worked.
 They would have controlled trains in and out of not only Epping station but, in days gone by, the goods yard and gas works siding as well!
 The 47 fully interlocked chrome plated levers controlled all the signals and points in the Epping area, even the ones towards North Weald.
 Your guide will explain how it all works, and then it's over to you to use the levers and simulator to signal a train into Epping station and beyond!

-If you are unable to visit but would like to help the Museum and make a donation towards the costs of the renovations, please click here.
+If you would like to help the Museum and make a donation towards keeping the museum open, please click here.

 Way In arrows.png